vn971/timeplot/README.md

 TimePlot -- personal activity tracker & visualizer.

 Visualizing your performance can help you understand how certain things impact your computer work, properly bill customers for freelance tasks or potentially fight procrastination.
-Or maybe just get new cool graphs.;D
+Or maybe just get new cool graphs.:)

 ## Usage